Hi, I’m Leith.

 I like to shake things up.

-I love my gin and soda (no ice no lime).
+I love a gin and soda (no ice, no lime).

 I like to get real.

-I’ve been married to one man for 28 years.
+I’ve been married to an amazing man for over 30 years.
 He is hot.
 And he is impacting business leaders all over the world.

 I value diversity.